Code2Gether-Discord/CRUDRecipeEF/README.md

 # CRUDRecipeEF
-## Console app project to practice CRUD with EF and relationships
+## Console app project to practice CRUD with EF and relationships.
+App is split up into a presentation layer (Console) and the data layer + business layer are in the same class library

 ### Link to UML https://drive.google.com/file/d/1wK_0AYogciHfWensgVgt9arEkGfge9xd/view?usp=sharing
 #### The idea: